SAP/spartacus-docs/_pages/fsa/features/agents/fsa-speak-to-agent.md

 ## Components

-To enable the **Speak to an Agent** feature and the integration with Live Contract, a new CMS component has been introduced.
+To enable the **Speak to an Agent** feature, and the integration with Live Contract, a new CMS component has been introduced.
 The CMSConnectionComponent has the following attributes:

 - **targetUrl** - The partner solution endpoint, in this case, https://partner.livecontract.de/.
 - **channel** - The channel of the partner solution endpoint.